 External collaborators contracted for the execution of our in-vivo pre-clinical studies (contract research organizations, CROs) are selected based on their expertise, quality and accreditations for laboratory animal care and welfare.
-The housing and husbandry must comply with the highest international standards.
+CRO facilities are audited in person prior contracting.
+The housing, husbandry and animal welfare must comply with the highest international standards.
 Personnel responsible for housing, husbandry and care of the animals must have received adequate and relevant documented education.